 Please support Navajo Nation in any way at this time.
-Donate, for example, to the Official Navajo Nation COVID-19 Relief Fund, Navajo and Hopi Families COVID-19 Relief Fund, Utah Tribal COVID-19 Relief, and Protect Native Elders and petition our leaders for more attention and support of our Indigenous peoples and families.
+Donate, for example, to the Official Navajo Nation COVID-19 Relief Fund, Yee Ha’ólníi Doo (Navajo and Hopi Families COVID-19 Relief Fund), Utah Tribal COVID-19 Relief, and other relief organizations.
+Please petition our leaders for more attention and support of our Indigenous peoples and families.
 Learn more at Navajo Hopi COVID-19 Response.

 Departments, groups, and organizations that are gathering donations and offering assistance/support for Diné communities affected by COVID-19 (also websites with information):